Working with Flows

 Star icon: When colored orange, the star icon indicates that this is a favorite flow.
 Favorite flows appear within the Favorite Flows grouping on the left.
 Click the star icon to turn it orange or to turn it back to grayed out.

 Circle icon: When green, indicates the flow is running.
 When red, indicates the flow is stopped.
-The circle icon for a service type of flow may also be yellow, indicating that the service is paused.

 Name: The name of the flow.